 Anyways, the lagoon is even prettier from the view up the hill.
 So don’t forget to take some pictures on your way down.

-On one side of the beach the lagoon is very shallow, so it is perfect for kids to play in.
-The other side is exactly the opposite—rocky, wavy and deep.
-Connection of tiny Cape Tigani to the mainland Crete creates (pun intended) an isthmus that gives the whole scenery a real tropical vibe.
+On one side of the beach, the lagoon is very shallow, so it is perfect for kids to play in.
+The other side is exactly the opposite—rocky, wavy, and deep.
+The connection of tiny Cape Tigani to the mainland Crete creates an isthmus that gives the whole scenery a real tropical vibe.

 I 100% recommend visiting Balos Beach.
 The only minor inconvenience is the hell of a road leading there.
 The drive from Chania takes you about an hour and this unpaved road is about a half of it.
 It sure sounds a bit annoying, but it was one of the prettiest beaches I've ever encountered.

 Clear see-through turquoise water, exotic pink sand beach.
-That’s what you expect from a visit of Elafonisi Beach.
-But that’s definitely not what you get.
+That's what you expect from a visit to Elafonisi Beach.
+But that's definitely not what you get.

 When we got there, we had those pictures of the almost impossibly pink beach in our heads but what we saw was a bit of red dust and that’s it!
 So, thank you Instagram for deceiving me once again.
 I will never trust you again (you also lied about the colors on Rainbow Mountain in Peru!)

 Otherwise, when you get over the disappointment, it is actually a really nice beach.
 Just not as pink as you thought.

 The sea has a nice light blue color and is not that deep, so your children can play in it and won't drown (probably).
 But keep an eye on them, just to be sure.

 The biggest bummer about this place is the location.
 It is far from anywhere, it takes at least 1.5 hours to get there from Chania.
 Well, there is a huge parking lot for free so you can drive there.
 You can visit many beaches that are closer than Elafonsi, but in the end, it's just up to you.